 Mural in photo: Ultra Violet Roses Dark Floral

-Another way to make colors sing in your home is to adopt the two-color combination, locking in two leading shades as the stars of the show.
+Another way to make colours sing in your home is to adopt the two-colour combination, locking in two leading shades as the stars of the show.
 Mix and match your walls according to the direction of your windows, combine contrasting paints with your wallpaper, or brave doors, beams and ceilings.

 DON’T forget about textures